l-io-n/AI-Resources/Research and Testing/Simple Context 2 Guide.md

 ###### Advanced Usage
 Commands tailored towards power users, with examples.
 * `/flush` will clear state.displayStats in the rare case that it bugs out.
-* `&` changes the contents of the `MAIN` field for the currently loaded scene.
-  <br />This effectively functions as the old scene commands did in Simple Context 1:
-  <br />`&This is your new /at, /time, /with, /think and /focus command`
 * `@`, `#`, `$`, `%`, or `^` are quick entry creation symbols.
   <br />Each symbol corresponds with an entry type.
 Left to right, they are `Character`, `Location`, `Thing`, `Faction`, and `Other`.
   * When placed left of a label, they allow for quick entry creation.
 Fields are separated by `:`.